03. THE RED LION

 In 1816 one

-The Edward VIIth Coronation Lamp stands in front of the Bistro.
+The Edward VIIth Coronation Lamp stands in front of the Red Lion.
 It was commissioned by public subscription and was ready in time for the June coronation though this had to be postponed to August due to the King’s appendicitis.
 Originally sited where the War Memorial stands, it had two further moves before ending up here when the Market Place was redesigned.

 You should now walk up Norwich Street, its Plaque is some 50 yards on the left on No15 Fakenham Eyewear.